VivianDQ/Syndicated/README.md

 # Syndicated Bandits: A Framework for Auto Tuning Hyper-parameters in Contextual Bandit Algorithms

-This repository is the official implementation of [Syndicated Bandits: A Framework for Auto TuningHyper-parameters in Contextual Bandit Algorithms].
+This repository is the official implementation of [Syndicated Bandits: A Framework for Auto Tuning Hyper-parameters in Contextual Bandit Algorithms].

 ## Requirements